pippianders/chrome100/README.md

 ## Collection of ChromeOS recovery images.

-Brought to you by SystemYA
+Brought to you by SystemYA.

 - [Why use recovery images?](#why-use-recovery-images)
 	* [Upgrading](#upgrading)